2403A51L03/donor-connect/README.md

    ```

 2. **Database Setup**:
-   - Create a PostgreSQL database (local or use Neon.tech)
+   - Create a PostgreSQL database (local or use supabase)
    - Set `DATABASE_URL` in your `.env` file

 3. **Run Database Migrations**: